Work in Asia 2026: Visa Sponsored Jobs in Singapore, Japan, China, South Korea, Vietnam, Thailand, Hong Kong, Turkey | IFMOSA Work

 Is English enough to work in Asia?

-Singapore – yes, English is the business language.
-Japan and Korea – basic local language required for most sponsored roles (N4 or TOPIK level 1).
-China – English enough for teaching, but daily life requires Mandarin.
+Singapore – yes.
+Japan and Korea – basic local language required for many roles.
+China – English enough for teaching; daily life Mandarin helps.
+Vietnam, Thailand, Turkey – English sufficient for many international companies.

 Is IFMOSA a recruiter or job board?